 Below are four critical areas in which business leaders and decision-makers can focus their efforts when facing the crossroads where humans and technology meet within their organization.

 Intelligent decisions are critical to the success of a business.
 As organizations incorporate more technology to automate more decisions, business leadership may find it challenging to meet current technological demands.

 How can technology help me make a ‘good’ decision efficiently and accurately?

-Technology makes our world smaller and more accessible – it has created the opportunity for organizations to access, collect, and process data almost instantaneously.
+Technology makes our world smaller and more accessible – it has allowed organizations to access, collect, and process data almost instantaneously.

-By using multiple data sources, business decision-makers can show themes and patterns within the data and make it possible to use existing data (or secondary resources) where others have already done some leg work.
+Using multiple data sources allows business decision-makers to show themes and patterns within the data and make it possible to use existing data (or secondary resources) where others have already done some leg work.

 You can learn and build from past findings (or mistakes) and apply a primary data collection approach tailored to your needs.
 In addition, combining secondary data sources with primary data collection can give a more holistic view of the business problem.

 It is easy to see how technology and business intelligence tools can help us get there, but the effort doesn’t end there.